Sparse universal graphs for planarity: Universal graphs

 Before proving \cref{thm:main_technical}, let us explain why it implies our main theorem, \cref{thm:main}.
 The proof proceeds in two steps: we first show that for $\omega\approx t \log n$, $G_n \boxtimes K_\omega$ is a universal graph for the $n$-vertex graphs of $\Q_t$.
 This graph has the desired number of edges, but a fairly large number of vertices.
 The second step of the proof consists in reducing the number of vertices to $(1+o(1))n$.

 We say that a subset $X$ of vertices of a graph $G$ is \emph{saturated} by a matching $M$ of $G$ if every vertex of $X$ is contained in some edge of $M$.
 We will need the following result proved (in a slightly different form) in \cite{ACKRRS}.
-As the proof there is only alluded to we give the complete details (suggested to us by Noga Alon) in the appendix.
+As the proof there is only alluded to, we give the complete details in the appendix.